dmulyalin/ttp/docs/source/Groups/Attributes.rst

         [
             {
                 "domain": {
-                    "fqdn": "Uncknown"
+                    "fqdn": "Unknown"
                 },
                 "uptime": {
                     "uptime": "27 weeks, 3 days, 10 hours, 46 minutes, 10 seconds",
                     "software": {
-                        "version": "uncknown"
+                        "version": "unknown"
                     }
                 }
             }
         ]
     ]

-In above example in input there is no data to match by group ``domain``, this group default values were saved in results.
-Same is for child group ``software`` - no data to match in input, hence default values appears in results, because match variable ``software`` is start RE.
+In the above example, there is no data in the input to match the ``domain`` group, so its default values are saved in results.
+The same is true for the child group ``software`` — no data to match, so default values appear in results, because the match variable ``software`` is the start RE.

 **Example-3**